mmtk/mmtk-core/docs/tutorial/Tutorial.md

        }
    }
    ```
-   * Use the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac HelloWorld.java`.
+   2. Use the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac HelloWorld.java`.
-   * Then, run `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java HelloWorld` to run HelloWorld.
+   3. Then, run `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java HelloWorld -XX:+UseThirdPartyHeap` to run HelloWorld.

-2. The Computer Language Benchmarks Game **fannkuchredux** (toy benchmark, allocates a small amount of memory but not enough to trigger a collection):
+2. The Computer Language Benchmarks Game **fannkuchredux** (micro benchmark, allocates a small amount of memory and may not trigger a collection):
-   * [Copy this code](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/-/blob/master/bencher/programs/fannkuchredux/fannkuchredux.java) into a new file named "fannkuchredux.java" in `mmtk-openjdk/repos/openjdk`.
+   1. [Copy this code](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/-/blob/master/bencher/programs/fannkuchredux/fannkuchredux.java) into a new file named "fannkuchredux.java" in `mmtk-openjdk/repos/openjdk`.
-   * Use the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac fannkuchredux.java`.
+   2. Use the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac fannkuchredux.java`.
-   * Then, run `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java fannkuchredux` to run fannkuchredux.
+   3. Then, run `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java fannkuchredux -XX:+UseThirdPartyHeap` to run fannkuchredux.

-3. **DaCapo** benchmark suite (most complex, will trigger multiple collections):
+3. **DaCapo** benchmark suite (most complex, will likely trigger multiple collections):
-   * Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.
+   1. Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.
-   * DaCapo contains a variety of benchmarks, but this tutorial will only be using lusearch.
+   2. DaCapo contains a variety of benchmarks, but this tutorial will only be using lusearch.
 Run the lusearch benchmark using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch` in `repos/openjdk`.

+There are also two useful debugging tools you can choose to run by changing their environment variables:
+  1. `RUST_LOG=trace` will log all of the information sent by the MMTk.
+  2. `TRACE_LOG=debug` will

+These are helpful for observing the behaviour of the MMTk, and of the particular plan being used.

 #### Working with multiple VM builds

 You will need to build multiple versions of the VM in this tutorial.
 You should familiarise yourself with how to do this now.
-1. To select which garbage collector (GC) plan you would like to use in a given build, you can either use the `MMTK_PLAN` environment variable, or the `--features` flag when building the binding.
-For example, using `export MMTK_PLAN=semispace` or `--features semispace` will build using the Semispace GC (the default plan).
+1. To select which garbage collector (GC) plan you would like to use in a given build, you will need to export the `MMTK_PLAN` environment variable before building the binding.
+For example, using `export MMTK_PLAN=semispace` will cause the build to use the Semispace GC (the default plan).
 2. The build will always generate in `mmtk-openjdk/repos/openjdk/build`.
 If you would like to keep a build (for instance, to make quick performance comparisons), you can rename either the `build` folder or the folder generated within it (eg `inux-x86_64-normal-server-$DEBUG_LEVEL`).
    1. Renaming the `build` folder is the safest method for this.
    2. If you rename the internal folder, there is a possibility that the new build will generate incorrectly.
 If a build appears to generate strangely quickly, it probably generated badly.